dexie/dexie-website/cloud/docs/cli.md

 However, Dexie Cloud don't care about secondary indexes (so far) - the only information that Dexie Cloud server needs is the name of the primary key, and whether it is marked with an '@' sign or not.

 Just list in Dexie, omitting a table doesn't mean deleting it.
-Explicitely set it to null in order to delete a table.
+Explicitly set it to null in order to delete a table.
 A deleted table in the cloud does not delete its content - it is possible to bring the data back.
 In order to reset a table or database completely, use `npx dexie-cloud reset` command (not implemented yet).

 ## export